neondatabase/website/content/postgresql/tutorial-table.md

 The `point` type is an example of a PostgreSQL-specific data type.

-[]()Finally, it should be mentioned that if you don't need a table any longer or want to recreate it differently you can remove it using the following command:
+lly, it should be mentioned that if you don't need a table any longer or want to recreate it differently you can remove it using the following command:

 ```